JuergenGutsch/blog/_source/_posts/2018-02-07-react-chat-part2.md

 }
 ~~~

 JSX is a wired thing: HTML like XML syntax, completely mixed with JavaScript (or TypeScript in this case) but it works.
-It remembers a little bit like Razor. `this.state.users.map` iterates threw the `users` and renders a list item per user.
+It remembers a little bit like Razor. `this.state.users.map` iterates through the `users` and renders a list item per user.

 ## The Chat Component

-The Chat component is similar, but contains more details and logic.
+The Chat component is similar, but contains more details and some logic to interact with the user.
 Initially we have almost the same structure:

 ~~~ typescript
 // components/Home/chat.tsx